-Few seasonal migrations offer land based anglers access to the tarpon migration.
-The summer minnow run that occurs along Florida's east central coast during June and July puts triple digit tarpon within a stones throw of the surf line.
+Few seasonal migrations offer land-based anglers access to the tarpon migration.
+The summer minnow run that occurs along Florida's east central coast during late summer and early fall put triple-digit tarpon within a stones throw of the surf line.
 Fishing the minnow run offers a number of challenges to overcome.
 An immense volume of forage becomes available, forcing anglers to play the numbers game, making hundreds of casts for the opportunity to be noticed by a feeding tarpon.

 1. Large-capacity spinning reels are recommended.
 A minimum of 400 yards 30lb braid are needed to tackle the largest tarpon in the surf.